-Brian P Dahmer Manager, Application Engineering SKF USA Inc. Lansdale, PA USA and compressor manufacturers.
-Brian personally calls on many of the key pump manufacturers.
-Over his 27 years with SKF, Brian has extensive experience with many bearing applications including pumps, power transmission and paper/ printing machinery.
-In the past, Brian was also responsible for conducting the MRC Pump School, which focused on providing practical pump bearing knowledge for pump users and others interested in a deeper understanding of the subject.
-Mr Dahmer is a graduate of Lehigh University with a Bachelor of Science degree in Mechanical Engineering.
+Brian P Dahmer Manager, Application Engineering SKF USA Inc. Lansdale, PA USA manufacturers.
+Over his 28 years with SKF, Brian has extensive experience with many bearing applications including pumps, power transmission and paper/printing machinery.
+In the past, Brian was also responsible for conducting the MRC Pump School which focused on providing practical pump bearing knowledge for pump users and others interested in a deeper understanding of the subject.

 Brian Dahmer is currently an Application Engineering Manager at SKF USA Inc. working out of SKF's Lansdale, PA headquarters.
-His group's area of responsibility includes providing technical support to many of the major fluid machinery companies including pump
+His group's area of responsibility includes providing technical support to many of the major fluid machinery companies including pump and compressor manufacturers.
+Brian personally calls on many of the key pump